 The Design Standards and Guidelines are provided in Sections IV and V of the SPA document.
-A full and complete copy of the SPA is available for review at the City Planning Department.
+A full and complete copy of the SPA is concrete.

-Special Paving Paving materials such as brick, pavers, and textured and color concrete.

-Street Wall A street wall is the part of a building that faces the street, but it generally refers to how and where several buildings line up to define a proper walking environment.
+Special Paving Paving materials such as brick, pavers, and textured and color generally refers to how and where several buildings line up to define a proper walking environment.
 At the most basic level, buildings should be set back an equal distance so that facades are even for as far as a pedestrian can see.
 An ideal street wall offers a sense of formality and includes a continuous variety of first floor businesses.